chinmoy-2004/projects/README.md

-this is a collecction of beginetr javascript project
+this is a collection of beginner javascript project